 Every three years the Casterman-Hamers Chair on the History and Philosophy of Sciences appoints a new chairholder.
 For the period 2022-2024 this is Professor Mireille Hildbrandt.
 Hildebrandt, research professor on 'Interfacing Law and Technology' at the Vrije Universiteit Brussel (VUB).
 She is co-Director of the research group on Law Science Technology and Society studies (LSTS) at the Faculty of Law and Criminology.
 She also holds the part-time Chair of Smart Environments, Data Protection and the Rule of Law at the Science Faculty, at the Institute for Computing and Information Sciences (iCIS) at Radboud University Nijmegen.
 This demonstrates her keen interest in crossing disciplinary borders, e.g. resulting in a text book on Law for Computer Scientists and Other Folk, recently published in open access with Oxford University Press.
 From 2019-2024 she is Principal Investigator of the ERC Advanced Grant project on Counting as a human being in the era of computational law (COHUBICOL), bringing together lawyers, philosophers and computer scientists.
 In 2022, she has been elected to the Fellowship of the British Academy.

 Hildebrandt has been working on the cusp of the sciences and the humanities, with keen attention to encounters between science and art, sense and sensibility, perception and cognition, advocating the kind of slow thinking that feeds into fast intuiting and vice versa.
 She will leave trodden paths to free her inner llama, inviting those working in AI, law and philosophy to do the same – creating a web of elephant paths that mingle the art of science with the science of art, while navigating the space of numbers, data, models and patterns.
-Llamas are said to be patient, kind, capable of ‘reading’ their human counterparts, smart and curious, as well as strong willed, insubordinate and reasonably sovereign when challenged to take on unwarranted tasks.
-They sound like the perfect independent yet sensitive, strong willed yet kind research collaborator.
-Their antibodies may one day deliver protection against COVID-19, and their acuity should help us to both recognise and respect the crucial importance of tacit knowledge.
+Llamas are said to be patient, kind, capable of ‘reading’ their human counterparts, smart and curious, as well as strong-willed, insubordinate and reasonably sovereign when challenged to take on unwarranted tasks.
+They sound like the perfect independent yet sensitive, strong-willed yet kind research collaborator.
+Their antibodies may one day deliver protection against COVID-19, and their acuity should help us to both recognize and respect the crucial importance of tacit knowledge.

 © Karim Manjra (Unsplash)